Return to Top

 I applied for residency and was denied Texas residency by the residency officer.
 What can I do now?

 You can appeal this decision.
-You need to write a letter stating why you should be considered as Texas resident and any additional information to state your case further.
+You need to write a letter stating why you should be considered as Texas resident and provide any additional information to support your residency claim.
 The Residency Appeals Committee will review the appeal.
 These letters along with supporting documentation should be mailed to Office of Admissions, Box T-0030, Stephenville, Texas 76402.